tiffanychenn/safariZone/README.md

 - Finished all battle functions on June 9
 - Finished battle transitions on June 10
 6: Implementing a Pokedex that updates as more Pokemon are caught
-- Will do this if we have time
+- Finished on June 11
 7: Changing a person’s avatar, possibly with a settings tool.
 - Will do this if we have time
 8: Playing music
-- Will do this if we have time
-9: Implementing the ability to save the game
-- Will do this if we have time
-10: Input handling to make movements smoother
-- Will do this if we have time
+- Finished on June 11
-11: Have beginning picture with instructions
+9: Have beginning picture with instructions
-- Will do this if we have time
+- Finished on June 11